Police arrest suspected fraudster, others in Sokoto | TODAY.NG

 The Public Relations Officer of the command, DSP Cordelia Nwawe, disclosed this while addressing newsmen on Friday in Sokoto.

-Among the suspects Nwawe said, was one Usman Danmaliki, a fraudster that specialised in terrorising villagers around Rikina Town and environs of Dange-Shuni Local Government Area of the state.
+Among the suspects, Nwawe said, was one Usman Danmaliki, a fraudster that specialised in harassing villagers around Rikina Town and environs of Dange-Shuni Local Government Area of the state.

 “Danmaliki arrested the villagers under the pretext of being a land officer and extorted money and other valuables from them,” Nwawe said.